colin-haber/jemver/README.md

 Java also provides a method for specifying a specification version in `/META-INF/MANIFEST.MF`; this library uses that value as a fallback if no `@Version` annotation is present.
 This is also a good way to add semantic versioning to your packages if you don&rsquo;t want to introduce this library as a dependency.

 For people who need to read or handle semantic versions, the `SemanticVersion` class handles the bulk of the logic. `SemanticVersion` represents an immutable semantic version.
 The class provides methods implementing everything laid out in the spec, including precedence calculation with `compareTo(SemanticVersion)`.
 There&rsquo;s also the static methods `parse(String)` and `get(Package)` for creating SemanticVersion objects from strings or packages.
 It also includes a capturing regular expression for validating and parsing SemVer strings.

+As `SemanticVersion` is immutable, modifying versions is done through the `VersionBuilder`, which provides methods for basic modifications as well as SemVer&#x2010;compliant version increments.

 ##License